 Simplicity of the pricing model

-Another reason why the tiered pricing model is so appealing is its simplicity.
-Payment processors create the tiers and the conditions that go along with each and merchants only have to match the right tier with their business.
+One reason why the tiered pricing model is so appealing is its simplicity.
+Payment processors create the tiers and the conditions that go along with each, and merchants, in theory, only have to match the right tier with their business.

 Room for negotiation